Buy Tickets Now!

 DHC is raising funds to buy 257 acres near Big Rock and the Rocks of Sharon!

-The Dishman Hills Conservancy announces a $5.7 Million Capital Campaign to connect the existing conservation areas and add two new trailheads.
+The Dishman Hills Conservancy has an aggressive conservation plan.
 The first phase is to add to the Iller Creek unit along with a new trailhead.
-DHC has agreements to purchase 258-acres near Big Rock to Iller Creek.
+DHC has agreements to purchase 257-acres near Big Rock to Iller Creek.
 The acquisitions require $490,000 to be raised by the end of 2018 and another $750,000 by April of 2019.
 DHC has put down $100,000 to secure these properties.

 The proposed acquisitions have high diversity of plants and animals including birds, butterflies and large mammals such as moose, elk, deer and bear.
 The benefits include improved access from a new trailhead on Willow Springs Road and protect a wildlife corridor from Turnbull Wildlife Refuge and Mica Peak areas to the Dishman Hills.

 Lots of other great events coming up with DHC

 Check out our Events Page for information on our Hikes and other upcoming events.

 The Dishman Hills is a wonderful woodland tucked into a highly residential area, surrounded on two sides by the cities of Spokane and Spokane Valley.
 The area is home to many unique native plant and animal species and presents fabulous opportunities for near-urban hiking, trail running, environmental education and solitary contemplation in nature.